tk-notes/lucas-meier-blog/content/posts/2020/11/haskell-in-haskell-0/index.md

 Haskell allows us to plainly represent the different variants that make up our syntax tree, and we can easily support a recursive data structure without even breaking a sweat.
-Combine this with great support for recursion, and you almost have a programming language built for working with syntax trees!
+Combine this with great support for recursion, and you basically have a programming language built for working with syntax trees!

 ## Purity

 Haskell encourages you to avoid side-effects in most of the functions you write, although they still exist.
-We'll be writing side-effects to read the file we want to compile, of course!
+We'll be writing side-effects to read the file we want to compile, for example!

 A compiler is great domain for Haskell though, or any other pure language, because the vast majority of it is internal logic!
 You do a bit of IO at the start to read a file, but then you're